 Vaginal dryness is usually caused by low estrogen levels, which is why it affects those going through menopause and postmenopause.

-For those looking for natural lubricants, coconut oil has several advantages:
+For women looking for natural lubricants, coconut oil has several advantages:

-- As a lubricant to treat vaginal dryness, it moisturizes and soothes the vaginal area.
+- It moisturizes and soothes the vaginal area.

 - It's cheap, making it a cost-effective alternative.